-Where conditions are suitable....
+Where conditions are suitable...

-- Talk to your guide before you go swimming and don't swim alone. - \bullet Respect the sea never turn your back on the sea and watch out for freak waves & rips even when beach walking. - \bullet If you get into difficulty while swimming raise one of your hands up above your head stay calm.
+- Talk to your guide before you go swimming and don't swim alone. - $\bullet$ Respect the sea never turn your back on the sea and watch out for freak waves & rips. - If you get into difficulty while swimming raise one of your hands up above your head stay calm. - $\bullet$ Be careful entering the sea or body surfing, there may be rocks below the water.

-- Be careful entering the sea.
-Don't run into the sea there may be rocks below the water. - For rescues, things that float are sleeping mats, spare tyre, empty water bottles (jerry cans), thermarests and dry bags stuffed with clothing - Look for Jellyfish (check along water edge and don't swim if there are lots about) treat with vinegar
+- For rescues, things that float are sleeping mats, spare tyre, empty water bottles (jerry cans), thermarests and dry bags stuffed with clothing. - Look for jellyfish and stingrays (check along water edge and don't swim if there are lots about).